-Join us for dinner and cocktails at the Robert Treat Hotel in Newark on March 12 when we honor four of New Jersey’s brightest lights on civil rights and liberties.
-We will present the Legal Leadership Award to Joseph Krakora of the Office of the Public Defender and Ezra Rosenberg of Dechert LLC, and the Torchbearer Award to Garden State Equality and the People’s Organization for Progress.
+Join us for dinner and cocktails at the Newark Club on March 31 where we will honor four of New Jersey’s brightest lights on civil rights and liberties.
+The keynote address will be given by Anthony Romero, Executive Director of the ACLU.
+We will present the Roger N. Baldwin Award to Senate Majority Leader Loretta Weinberg, the Bill of Rights Award to Frank Askin, and the Torchbearer award to both 1199SEIU United Healthcare Workers East and Jennifer Long.
 Cocktails are at 5:30 p.m. and dinner is at 7:00 p.m.
-Valet parking is available.

 Senate Majority Leader Loretta Weinberg has been a champion of civil rights and civil liberties over the course of her career in the New Jersey Legislature.
 From women’s rights and marriage equality to open government and transparency issues, her tenacious leadership and commitment to democracy have made New Jersey a better place for all New Jerseyans.

 Frank Askin's accomplishments extend well beyond his work as the longest serving general counsel in the history of the ACLU and as a preeminent civil rights litigator in New Jersey.
 In 1970, Professor Askin established the Constitutional Rights Clinic as part of Rutgers Law School, and inspired generations of law students to work for social justice.

 1199SEIU United Healthcare Workers East has mobilized its members for many important civil rights efforts, among them calling for police accountability; marching for racial justice; and fighting for immigrants’ rights.

 Jennifer Long, an activist, military veteran, and former ACLU-NJ client, has been on the frontlines fighting for transgender veterans.
 Taking on the Department of Defense, she was one of the first Army veterans to succeed in amending her discharge papers to match her other identity documents.